Who is eligible for the HCPDS Postdoctoral Fellowship Programs?

 Are there opportunities for teaching or teaching requirements?
 Can clinicians continue their clinical work during the program?

-The Bell postdoctoral fellowship is a two-year program during which the focus must be on training and research.
-It is not possible to be a part-time fellow.
+HCPDS Postdoctoral Fellowships provide protected time during which the focus must be on training and research.
+It is not possible to be a part-time HCPDS Postdoctoral Fellow.
 There may be a few exceptions; any potential teaching and clinical activities must be discussed and pre-approved by the Center director prior to being accepted into the program.

-As a Bell Postdoctoral Fellow, can I receive other forms of compensation?
+As an HCPDS Postdoctoral Fellow, can I receive other forms of compensation?

-Fellows may not receive compensation for teaching or outside work, such as consulting or speaking engagements, unless in rare circumstances and pre-approved by the Center director.
-Postdoctoral fellows may maintain affiliations with previous institutions, however they must be unpaid.
+HCPDS Postdoctoral Fellows may not receive compensation for teaching or outside work, such as consulting or speaking engagements, unless in rare circumstances and pre-approved by the Center director.
+HCPDS Postdoctoral Fellows may maintain affiliations with previous institutions, however they must be unpaid.
 Exceptions to this would have to be discussed prior to being accepted into the program.

 In addition to salary, what benefits do fellows receive?

-Postdoctoral fellows are offered subsidized health benefits through Harvard University.
+HCPDS Postdoctoral Fellows are offered subsidized health benefits through Harvard University.
 They also receive paid time off, discounted public transit passes, and gym membership reimbursement (in year 2).
 Relocation, research/travel, and computer funds are provided as well.

 Can I maintain my existing research grants or apply for new grants while participating in the program?

-Bell postdoc fellows are allowed to be PIs or collaborators on existing grants, as long as the workload associated with the grant does not negatively affect their ability to participate fully in all aspects of the fellowship program.
+HCPDS Postdoctoral Fellows are allowed to be PIs or collaborators on existing grants, as long as the workload associated with the grant does not negatively affect their ability to participate fully in all aspects of the HCPDS Postdoctoral Fellowship Programs.
 Applicants should indicate if they will enter the program with an existing grant so that it can be discussed.

-It is possible to apply for new grants while a fellow.
-Proposals should run through the HCPDS and build upon work being done as a fellow.
+The University has some restrictions around postdocs’ eligibility to be PIs, it is possible to apply for new grants while an HCPDS Postdoctoral Fellow.
+Proposals should run through the HCPDS and build upon work being done as a HCPDS Postdoctoral Fellow.
 All potential proposals would be vetted first by the HCPDS leadership.

-Where do Bell Postdoctoral Fellows sit?
+Where do postdoctoral fellows sit?
 What’s the work environment like?

 Though administered under the Harvard T.H.
 Chan School of Public Health in Boston, the HCPDS is located in Harvard Square in Cambridge, thereby enhancing its visibility as a University-wide endeavor and allowing its affiliates easy access to the breadth of intellectual activities across the campus.
 A free shuttle bus continually runs between the Cambridge and Boston campuses.

 We have two adjacent buildings—a Victorian house and a one level, smaller building.
-Full-time residents include: an admin team; a “research core” of associates and assistants; postdoctoral fellows; visiting scientists; and Harvard faculty who reside part-time at HCPDS.
-There is also a flex work area for student assistants and visitors.
+Full-time residents include: members of the leadership team; an administrative staff; a “research core” of associates and assistants; HCPDS Postdoctoral Fellows; visiting scientists; and some of our faculty reside part-time at HCPDS.
+There is also a flex-work area for graduate student affiliates, student assistants and visitors.
 The environment is casual and congenial.
-Most residents come into the office daily.

 What is it like to live in the Boston area?